Senecio linearifolius var. dangarensis Belcher ex I.Thomps. APNI*

 Description: Aromatic perennial, often weakly shrubby, to 2 m high, glabrous and glaucous.

-Upper-stem leaves narrow to very narrow-elliptic, margin denticulate, lower surface always glabrous, secondary venation ± distinct, tertiary venation distinct.
+Upper-stem leaves narrow to very narrow-elliptic, margin entire or denticulate, lower surface always glabrous, secondary venation ± distinct, tertiary venation distinct.

 Peduncles glabrous, or rarely cobwebby, at anthesis.
 Florets 20–31, ligulate florest mostly 7–9, disc florest 13–22.